hankhank10/MSFS2020-cockpit-companion/index.md

 ## This sounds great.
 Take my money!

 No. It's free and open source.
 Also my bit of it (the web wrapper) is the easy bit so I won't be trying to sell this.
+The developers of [Python-SimConnect](https://github.com/odwdinc/Python-SimConnect) did all the hard work.

-If you do find this particularly valuable and want to say thanks then please consider making a small donation to the [Samaritans](https://www.samaritans.org/donate-now/), the [RAF Benevolent Fund](https://www.rafbf.org/ways-to-give/online-donation) or another charity.
+If you do find this particularly valuable and are desperate to say thanks then a small donation to the [Samaritans](https://www.samaritans.org/donate-now/), the [RAF Benevolent Fund](https://www.rafbf.org/ways-to-give/online-donation) or another charity which you find worthy will be more than sufficient.

 ## This sounds terrible and I found a bug and it sucks